 Students develop CAD skills and produce drawings using the standards of the construction industry.
 The course addresses drawing production in design offices.
-Its purpose is to convey the process followed at each stage of development between project inception and completion, and explores the interrelationship between the project owner, professionals, regulatory authorities and contractors.
+Its purpose is to convey the process followed at each stage of development between

 COMP1057 CAD / Civil Construction 42.0 Hours